Saint of the Day for August 10

 He was a Roman deacon under Pope Saint Sixtus II.
 Four days after this pope was put to death, Lawrence and four clerics suffered martyrdom, probably during the persecution of the Emperor Valerian.

-Legendary details of his death were known to Damasus (December 11), Prudentius, Ambrose (December 7) and Augustine (August 28).
+Legendary details of his death were known to Damasus, Prudentius, Ambrose, and Augustine.
 The church built over his tomb became one of the seven principal churches in Rome and a favorite place for Roman pilgrimages.

 The prefect was so angry he told Lawrence that he would indeed have his wish to die—but it would be by inches.
 He had a great gridiron prepared, with coals beneath it, and had Lawrence’s body placed on it.
 After the martyr had suffered the pain for a long time, the legend concludes, he made his famous cheerful remark, “It is well done.
 Turn me over!”